virendrasng/ssl-demo/ssl-demo-pkcs12-jks/README.md

 #### export certificate from jks and add to cert file -
   keytool -export -keystore ssl-server.jks -alias selfsigned_keypair -file ssl-server.cert
   If possible the cer file can be downloaded from chrome also.
 While downloading you can provide any password on prompt.

+#### This certificate can be added to jre's certifacate file also instead of setting it in java code after changing to jts.

 #### Print certificate content -
   keytool -printcert -v -file ssl-server.crt (It is same as list -v')